liavt/MACE/docs/wiki/Macros.md

 MACE has optional interoptibility with OpenCV.
 To link OpenCV with CMake, set the OpenCV_* cache variables when running CMake.

-MACE will attempt to automatically detect OpenCV and defined MACE_OPENCV if found.
+MACE will attempt to automatically detect OpenCV and define MACE_OPENCV if found.

 To manually link OpenCV yourself, define MACE_OPENCV to be 1 before including any MACE header file: